 - a.
-Standard Part-time registration periods exceed full-time study by a factor of 1.5 - b.
-Standard registration periods for other credit value awards are normally calculated pro-rata, with the exception of C below - c. ^The maximum registration period of 3 years applies to all awards with a credit value of ≤120 credits, irrespective of the mode of study.
+Standard registration periods for other credit value awards are normally calculated pro-rata, with the exception of B below - b. ^The maximum registration period of 3 years applies to all awards with a credit value of ≤120 credits, irrespective of the mode of study.
 This is to ensure that students undertaking shorter courses can interrupt their studies where appropriate.